 Not all raw foods contain these supportive enzymes and beneficial bacteria.
-Some commercial raw foods made using pasteurization methods to eliminate the bacteria that can be harmful to us, not our dogs.
-The most common method is called High Pressure Processing (HPP).
+Some commercial raw foods are made using pasteurization methods to eliminate the bacteria that can be harmful to us, not our dogs.
+The most common method is called High-Pressure Processing (HPP).

 HPP uses extremely high pressure to destroy bacteria in the food without the use of heat.
 This leaves the nutrients intact but kills the bacteria.
 While this sounds great on paper, we can't dismiss the fact that not all bacteria are harmful, and HPP and other sanitization methods are ridding the food of some of its beneficial components.

 10 Big Benefits of Raw

 Now that you see the biological argument for raw, it's time to address some of the benefits that you will notice after switching your dog to a raw diet.
 These benefits can help to solve some common health issues that you are dealing with in your dog and some that you may not have known they had.